Elijas/auto-youtube-subscription-playlist-2/README.md

 [(Older version here)](https://github.com/Elijas/auto-youtube-subscription-playlist)

 ### Features

-1. Adds all new videos to Youtube playlists (uploaded later than some date)
+- Add all new videos to Youtube playlists (uploaded later than some date);

-  1.1.
-From ALL subscribed channels
+    - from all subscribed channels;

-  1.2.
-From any list of channels (by username or channel ID)
+    - from any list of channels (by username or channel ID);

-  1.3.
-From any other playlist (by playlist ID)
+    - from any other playlist (by playlist ID);

-2. Optional - ability to set automatic interval for updates
+- Set automatic interval for updates (optional);

-3. Optional - ability to deploy as a web app to update or show playlist.
+- Deploy as a web app to update or show playlist (optional);

-4. Optional - remove videos in the playlists that are older than a certain number of days before the execution of the script
+- Remove videos in the playlists that are older than a certain number of days before the execution of the script (optional).

 # Where to get help